Music (Playboi Carti album): Critical reception

-On review aggregator website Metacritic, Music holds a score of 73 out of 100, based on reviews from 10 critics, which indicates "generally favorable reviews".
+The review aggregator Any Decent Music gave the album a weighted average score of 6.8 out of 10 from eight critic scores.

 Kyann-Sian Williams of NME described the album as "not just an expansion of Carti's sonic world, but a refinement that spins his characteristic chaos into something cinematic".
 Ben Beaumont-Thomas of The Guardian believed that it showcased his "almost mystical level of vocal range", dubbing the record "jaded" and "narcotized".
 Dakota West Foss of Sputnikmusic offered a more mixed perspective, calling the album "too much" and citing its messy and "out of control" nature as its weakness.

 Alphonse Pierre of Pitchfork characterized Music as "the synthesis of all of Carti's impulses both good and bad"—a work he deemed "flawed, contradictory, inflated, loud, exciting, mainstream-ified, uncomfortable, [and] nostalgic".
 He praised the range of Carti's vocal performances, likening his ability to shift styles to "the rap game Dana Carvey", and highlighted tracks such as "Like Weezy" and "Opm Babi" for their chaotic inventiveness.
 However, Pierre criticized the album's overlong runtime, uneven quality control, and overreliance on guest features, many of which he considered uninspired.
 Mosi Reeves of Rolling Stone praised Carti as "a wholly unique pop star" and an "era-defining talent", highlighting his dramatic tonal shifts between songs and the album's eclectic production palette.
 Reeves pointed to moments such as the atmospheric introduction to "Evil J0rdan" and the genre-blending of "Like Weezy" and "Cocaine Nose" as evidence of Carti's creativity.
 He also noted recurring lyrical themes involving male power dynamics, with occasional glimpses of personal reflection, such as on "Rather Lie" and "South Atlanta Baby".

 Charles Lyons-Burt of Slant Magazine described the album as "thrillingly all-encompassing", praising Carti's "staggering range" and inventive vocal approaches.
 He highlighted moments of humor and eccentricity, such as the choir-backed "Crush" and Kendrick Lamar's ad-lib-heavy interplay on "Mojo Jojo", but criticized certain stretches as unfocused or self-indulgent.
 Fred Thomas of AllMusic wrote that Music "never feels quite cohesive enough to register as an album" due to its "bloated, style-hopping track list" and 76-minute runtime, though he found its eclecticism consistent with Carti's brand of "blissful confusion".
 He concluded that the album is "a cyclone of weird turns, big ideas, and choices that don't really make sense together, but are still somehow enjoyable".